mertkilic07/Dsa-210-Project-daily-temp-water-intake/README.md

 ### **💧 Hydration Level – WaterMinder Recommendation**
 📌 **Source:** [WaterMinder](https://apps.apple.com/)
-📌 **Data Type:** Recommended hydration level for a healthy individual)
+📌 **Data Type:** Recommended hydration level for a healthy individual
 📌 **Measurement Unit:** Milliliters per day

 - WaterMinder provides **recommended hydration levels** as a goal based on general health guidelines.
-- If a person reach the goal it becames %100.
+- If a person reaches the goal, it becomes 100%.
 - Including this recommendation in the analysis allows for a deeper understanding of **how closely actual consumption aligns with ideal hydration levels under different weather conditions**.

 ### **💧 Water Intake Data – WaterMinder CSV/PDF Export**